FAIRmat-NFDI/AreaC-DOC/docs/writing_a_parser_plugin/parser_shell.md

-# Creating the shell for your parser
+# Creating the framework for your parser

 First, create a directory for your parser under the relevant parser project directory: